Center-for-Computational-Psychiatry/course_spice/README.md

 ## Education Track

-The Education Track consists of two parallel components in a self-guided, two-week crash course format.
+The Education Track consists of two parallel components in a two-week crash course format.
 Students will complete both to gain a preliminary understanding of computational psychiatry and neuroscience for application to their research projects.
 Please visit our Jupyter Book to navigate through the course materials: https://center-for-computational-psychiatry.github.io/course_spice/

 ### (1) Fundamentals of Computational Psychiatry and Neuroscience